-If you have difficulty accessing this handbook because of a disability, please contact Jennifer Wagner, jwagner@nordheimisd.org, 361.938.5211 or Lisa Karnei, lkarnei@nordheimisd.org.
+If you have difficulty accessing this handbook because of a disability, please contact Jennifer Wagner, jwagner@nordheimisd.org, or Lisa Karnei, lkarnei@nordheimisd.org, or call 361.938.5211.

 Section One: Parental Rights

 This section describes certain parental rights as specified in state or federal law.